Anaconda voters pass levy for the first time in 20 years, elect school board trustees

 The Elementary School District tax will increase about $18.40 annually per $100,000 of a home's assessed market value.

 The district took two hits to its funding.
-A Tax Increment Financing District was sunset, which meant 450,000 fewer dollars.
-Then, a contract with AWARE that brought 30 – 40 students to the district was also terminated.
+A Tax Increment Financing District was sunset, which meant a cut of $450,000.
+Then, a contract with AWARE that brought 30–40 students to the district was also terminated.

-These two things, paired with the slow decrease in enrollment at Anaconda School District over the past few years, equals a dwindling budget because the budget is determined by how many students attend the schools.
+These two things, paired with the slow decrease in enrollment at Anaconda School District over the past few years, equals a dwindling budget because the budget is determined by the number of students attending the schools.

-In a previous interview with The Standard, Swanson said if the levy didn’t pass, the school district would be faced large budget cuts that would at least indirectly affect the students.
+In a previous interview with The Standard, Swanson said if the levy didn’t pass, the school district would be facing large budget cuts that would at least indirectly affect the students.